Joe Flacco: 2008

 Due to a season-ending injury to incumbent starter Kyle Boller and an illness to former Heisman Trophy winner Troy Smith, Flacco became the starting quarterback in the 2008 season opener against the Cincinnati Bengals.
 He completed 15 of 29 passes for 129 yards, his longest pass being a 15-yard play to Derrick Mason.
 He threw no touchdowns and no interceptions in his debut, but he had a 38-yard rushing touchdown, which was the longest rushing touchdown by a quarterback in Ravens' franchise history at the time (the record has since been broken several times by Lamar Jackson).
 Flacco's touchdown put the Ravens up by 17–3; the team eventually won the game 17–10.

 Flacco (crouching) lines up against the Pittsburgh Steelers in 2008.

 In his first season, Flacco was named AFC Offensive Player of the Week in Week 9, NFL Rookie of the week, the NFLPA Rookie of the week, and NFL Rookie of the Month for November.
-Flacco finished his rookie season 257/428 for 2,971 yards with a total of 16 touchdowns (14 passing, 2 rushing), and 14 turnovers (12 interceptions and 2 lost fumbles).
+Flacco finished his rookie season with 2,971 passing yards, 16 total touchdowns (14 passing, 2 rushing), and 14 turnovers (12 interceptions and 2 lost fumbles).

-In the wild card round of the 2008–09 NFL playoffs, Flacco became only the third rookie quarterback in NFL history to win his first post-season start, and the first to do it on the road, when the Ravens defeated the Miami Dolphins, 27–9.
+During the wild card round of the 2008–09 NFL playoffs, Flacco became only the third rookie quarterback in NFL history to win his first post-season start, and the first to do it on the road, when the Ravens defeated the Miami Dolphins, 27–9.
 Flacco completed 9-of-23 attempted passes, accumulating 135 yards without throwing a touchdown or interception.
 He also scored the victory-sealing rushing touchdown on a quarterback draw in the 4th quarter.
 Shaun King, Ben Roethlisberger, Russell Wilson, Mark Sanchez, Brock Purdy, C. J. Stroud, and most recently Jayden Daniels are the only other rookie quarterbacks to ever win their debut playoff game.

 He then won his second game against the Tennessee Titans.
 Flacco led the Ravens to a 13–10 win in the divisional playoff round.
 Flacco made tight-window throws to Todd Heap and Mark Clayton on the go ahead scoring drive in the fourth quarter to set up a game-winning field goal from Matt Stover.
 On the day, Flacco was 11-of-22 for 148 yards and a touchdown, without turning the ball over for the second straight game.
 He became the first rookie quarterback to win two playoff games.

-In the AFC Championship Game versus the Steelers, the Ravens lost 23–14, with Flacco throwing for 141 yards, being sacked three times and throwing three interceptions, one being the game clincher to Troy Polamalu, who returned the pass for a touchdown.
+During the AFC Championship Game versus the Steelers, the Ravens lost 23–14, with Flacco throwing for 141 yards, being sacked thrice and throwing three interceptions, one being the game clincher to Troy Polamalu, who returned the pass for a touchdown.

 Flacco was named the Diet Pepsi NFL Rookie of the Year in January 2009.